Stephen King To Provide More Online Content

 Posted on February 26, 2001Stephen King is returning to the Web to provide more online content.
 This time he is offering three free 3,000 word excerpts from his upcoming novel Dreamcatcher.
 The three installments will be published on Time.com's website on March 5, March 12 and March 19.
 Dreamcatcher will be available in stores on March 20th.

 Simon & Schuster, Stephen King's publisher, gave Time, Inc. permission to use the three excerpts free of charge.
-The excerpts will be available on the Time.com at: http://www.time.com/time/dreamcatcher/.
-The website also includes a quiz where readers can win a chance to win a personally inscribed copy of Dreamcatcher.
+Time will also include a quiz where readers can win a chance to win a personally inscribed copy of Dreamcatcher.

 Dreamcatcher is the story of four childhood friends, now adults, who go hunting together every winter in the snowy woods of Maine.
 But this year is different, as a delirious stranger stumbles into their camp changing each of their lives forever.
 Before long, each of these men will be plunged into a horrifying struggle with another world, and their only chance of survival involves a story from their shared past.